averdy/obsfit_mitgcm/README.md

 An alternative to the "profiles" package for model-observations comparisons.
 Given an observational dataset, obsfit samples the model during the run at the time and location of observations, calculates the cost (sum of weighted misfits), and produces a model-equivalent output file that is directly comparable to the input file.
 Observations do not need to be on a regular grid or a fixed set of depths.
 Observations can be made of multiple samples that are averaged or integrated spatially and/or temporally.

-# How to use: 1) make "obsfit" input files
+# How to use: 1) observations pre-processing

-Observations input files will be specified in data.obsfit (e.g. global_oce_biogeo_bling/input_obsfit/data.obsfit)

-Input files must contain the following fields:
+ObsFit input files are in netcdf format and must include the following fields:

 obs_val (observed value) <br />
 obs_uncert (uncertainty on the observed value) <br />